Console Light Web Monitoring Panel#

 Accepted

-Total connections accepted since the last server restart
+Total number of connections accepted since the last server reload

 HTTP Zones Widget#